Introduction

 Natural Ways to Boost Your Iron Levels

-Many women can increase their iron status by diet and lifestyle choices, while supplements may be necessary in certain cases.
+Many women can increase their iron status through diet and lifestyle choices, while supplements may be necessary in certain cases.

 1. Eat Iron-Rich Foods